How Does a Grand Jury Work?

 Grand Jury Proceedings

-Grand jury proceedings are much more relaxed than normal court room proceedings.
+How a grand jury works is much more relaxed than normal court room proceedings.
 There is no judge present and frequently there are no lawyers except for the prosecutor.
 The prosecutor will explain the law to the jury and work with them to gather evidence and hear testimony.
 Under normal courtroom rules of evidence, exhibits and other testimony must adhere to strict rules before admission.
 However, a grand jury has broad power to see and hear almost anything they would like.

 However, unlike the vast majority of trials, grand jury proceedings are kept in strict confidence.
 This serves two purposes:

 The Grand Jury's Decision and a Prosecutor's Discretion

 Grand juries do not need a unanimous decision from all members to indict, but it does need a supermajority of 2/3 or 3/4 agreement for an indictment (depending on the jurisdiction).
 Even though a grand jury may not choose to indict, a prosecutor may still bring the defendant to trial if she thinks she has a strong enough case.
 However, the grand jury proceedings are often a valuable test run for prosecutors in making the decision to bring the case.

 If the grand jury chooses to indict, the trial will most likely begin faster.
 Without a grand jury indictment, the prosecutor has to demonstrate to the trial judge that she has enough evidence to continue with the case.
 However, with a grand jury indictment, the prosecutor can skip that step and proceed directly to trial.